This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 Which means that we may need to take another look at Sirius’s summary of the Tale of Two Crouches and be prepared to accept the possibility that Sirius was talking through his hat.
 Again.

 Because a sullen kid who slouches about openly resenting his father wouldn’t have been able to get away with that.
-And if there is one thing we learned about young Barty Crouch in GoF, it is that he was a superb actor.
+And if there is one thing we learned about Barty Crouch the younger in GoF, it is that he was a superb actor.

 And in our final glimpse of Crouch Sr when he turned up at Hogwarts, after his escape, fighting off Imperius, and disoriented as to when he was, he sounded inordinately proud of his clever son, with his 12 OWLs.
-(In fact, he was fighting to get the information out that his son was at the middle of the plot being played out at Hogwarts.
-Albus got the message, as usual, but took no action at that point.)
+(In reality, he was fighting to get the information out that his son was at the middle of the plot being played out at Hogwarts.
+Albus got the message, but as usual, he sat on it and took no action when it might have made a difference.)

 If Barty was spying on his father (and we don’t know how closely.
-Was he actually working with his father in the Ministry by then?
-I suspect he might have started there right out of school), then he was in a position to be passing on highly sensitive information about the Ministry’s operations.
+Was he actually working with his father in the DMLE by then?
+With his 12 OWLs I suspect he might have started there right out of school), then he was in a position to be passing on highly sensitive information about the Ministry’s operations.
 By 1979, between Barty in the Ministry and (possibly) Peter in the Order, Tom had his opposition well and truly buffaloed.
 He had them covered, coming and going.

 And Barty Jr really was Voldemort’s most valuable servant.
 And he had been from the day he sighed up..